Hurt in a Truck Accident, Caused by Improperly Secured Loads in Houston?

 Trucking companies use “Tiedowns” to secure the load itself and prevent loss of cargo or a turnover accident.
-Tiedowns generally go across, passing over the article it is securing and are tightly fitted and secured on both sides of the flatbed.
-Tiedown material in many cases are synthetic webbing (polyester) or chains of different grades.
-Companies who transport heavy machinery will typically use chains to secure their loads.
-Because of the weight of heavy machinery, such as bulldozers and front-end loaders grade 70 (G70) grade 80 or grade 100 chain will be used.
-Accessories such as “ratchets” and “boomers” are used to secure tiedowns to anchor points on both sides of the flatbed.
-If the tiedowns are not used properly, truck accidents happen.
+Tiedowns generally go across, passing over the article it is securing, and are tightly fitted and secured on both sides of the flatbed.
+Tiedown materials in many cases are synthetic webbing (polyester) or chains of different grades.
+Companies that transport heavy machinery will typically use chains to secure their loads.
+Because of the weight of heavy machinery, such as bulldozers and front-end loaders grade 70 (G70) grade 80 or grade 100 chains will be used.
+Accessories such as “ratchets” and “boomers” are used to secure tie-downs to anchor points on both sides of the flatbed.
+If the tie-downs are not used properly, truck accidents happen.

 Rules for Number of Tiedowns to Prevent Truck Accidents

 To reduce the possibility of a truck accident there are defined rules for the number of tiedowns that must be used when securing a load.
 These rules depend on the length of the item and its weight.
 The rules are as follows;

 - 1 tiedown if the length of the item is 5 feet or less and weighs less than 1,100 pounds